Kentucky Route 218: Major intersections

-Related road
+Flint Ridge Road

-Flint Ridge Road is an east–west local road that connects the Mammoth Cave National Park Visitor's Center directly to Horse Cave.
+Flint Ridge Road is an east–west local road that connects the Mammoth Cave National Park Visitor Center directly to Horse Cave.
 It traverses eastern segments of Mammoth Cave National Park, which is in eastern Edmonson County, along with southwestern Hart County.
-It begins at an intersection with the Mammoth Cave Parkway near the park's Visitor's Center and ends at the I-65 exit 58 interchange with KY 218.
+It begins at an intersection with the Mammoth Cave Parkway near the park's Visitor Center and ends at the I-65 exit 58 interchange with KY 218.
 The final 5+1/4 mi of the road is actually part of KY 218.

-Points of interest along Flint Ridge Road include the Good Spring Baptist Church and Cemetery, and the Dennison Ferry Day-use area.
+Points of interest along Flint Ridge Road include the Mammoth Cave Baptist Church and Cemetery, and the Dennison Ferry Day-use area.

+Flint Ridge Road between Mammoth Cave Parkway and Park Ridge Road is usually closed to traffic during winter months.